open-policy-agent/eopa/docs/eopa/reference/configuration/data/okta.md

-Users should be aware that deploying many EOPA instances all connected to Okta may result in the Okta account's rate limit being exceeded, and users with this use case may wish to poll Okta from a central location (such as the [Styra DAS](/das) Datasource Agent), and distribute the resulting data internally.
+Users should be aware that deploying many EOPA instances all connected to Okta may result in the Okta account's rate limit being exceeded, and users with this use case may wish to poll Okta from a central location and distribute the resulting data internally.
 :::